rollick/pok3r/README.md

 ## Good Windows layer (Blue)

 Below setup is reportedly good vir Windows users.
-I would not know as I don't give a rat's arse about Windows.
+I would not know as I don't give a rat's arse about Windows, and neither should you.

 `FN + ,<` to switch to Layer 2